About this listing

 Other Things to Note

 The minimum stay is two nights.
-Friday and Saturday rates are $25 higher.
-A second double bed is available in the Loft; inquire about special pricing.
+Friday and Saturday rates are the same as weekday rates.
+A second double bed is available in the Loft; inquire about special pricing for the second double bed in the Loft.

-Prefer no air fresheners.
+Prefer no air fresheners or heavy cologne/perfume.
 No smokers.
 Guests may use the house kitchen and laundry and clean up after themselves.
 Keep personal effects in guest room.
 Keep loud sounds down between 11 PM to 8 AM.
 Additional overnight guests permitted with prearrangement.
-Guests will keep house door locked securely and close windows in room when going out.
-Parking for autos is done with parking permit nearby.
-Owner can help with directions and nice places to visit.
+Guests will keep house door locked securely and close windows in room when going out (because of possible rain).
+Free parking for autos is done with parking permit nearby.
+Host can help with directions and nice places to visit.
 This is someone's home and you are a very special guest!

-This listing is called the "fun North Shore" because this is a gentrified neighborhood with so much to do - read more below...and it is walking distance to downtown Pittsburgh just over the Allegheny River.
+This listing is called the "fun North Shore" because this is in a gentrified neighborhood with so much to do and is walking distance to downtown Pittsburgh just over the Allegheny River.

 The Allegheny Commons Park with Lake Elizabeth and the National Aviary is across the street near where Gus makes ice balls from his brightly painted cart.
 In this valley our Springs, Autumns and Winters are warmer and very beautiful.
 Allegheny West is a nice little neighborhood of tree-lined streets, restored historic homes, restaurants, parks and museums.